Why you can trust Tom's Guide

 Like several other antivirus-software companies, ESET has dipped its toes into the parental-control market and come up with ESET Parental Control for Android.
 However, unlike its rivals Norton and Kaspersky, ESET doesn't offer an iOS parental-controls app and instead has focused solely on supporting Android.

 Unfortunately, that laser focus hasn't resulted in a finely honed app.
 A few features performed well, but taken as a whole, ESET Parental Control for Android is lacking in some key areas compared to other best parental control apps and is sorely in need of a refreshed look.

 ESET Parental Control for Android follows the traditional freemium model.
 There's a reasonable free tier that includes an application guard, time limits, time budgets and basic reports.

 The premium tier is $29.99 per year for an unlimited number of devices.
 (The ESET website implies that only one device is covered, but we confirmed that that's not the case.)
-It adds just a few, admittedly valuable, features, including a web guard, a child locator, parental messages and full reports.
+It adds valuable features including a web guard, a child locator, geofencing, safe web searches, parental messages and full reports.

 As the name states, ESET Parental Control for Android monitors only Android devices (running 4.0 Ice Cream Sandwich and later).
 That's understandable, as Apple strictly limits what any third-party parental-control app can do on an iPhone, and every iOS parental-control app we've reviewed has fewer abilities than its Android counterpart.
 ESET has said that it does not wish to release an iOS version that does not have parity with Android.